-- o Addictions Counseling
+- Addictions Counseling

 - Child and Adolescent Counseling

 - Christian Sex Therapy

-- o Integration
+- Integration

 - Marriage and Family Therapy

 - Pastoral Care

-- o Racial Trauma, Intervention, and Justice

-- o Spiritual Formation in Counseling Practice
+- Spiritual Formation in Counseling Practice

 - Trauma Counseling

 Students pursuing certificates must take a minimum of three courses depending on the certificate program, and prerequisite courses may be required.
 Certain restrictions are noted for certificate programs with the MS degree.
 Once a student has added a certificate, the student's program of study will be updated with the required coursework to complete the certificate.